-Total income at £36,852k (2021: £34,298k) increased during the year primarily due to a significant increase in project implementation, especially from the Plantwise Plus Programme, after the disruption arising from the Covid-19 pandemic.
-There was a reduction in total publishing (database and books) revenue of 2.1% caused in part by delays in commissioning of books.
-Income from recovery of CABItax increased to £1,372k (2021: £1,288k) due to an increase in staff and inflation related increases in salary costs.
+Total income at £42,790k (2022: £36,852k) increased during the year primarily due to a further significant increase in project implementation, especially from the PlantwisePlus Programme.
+Total publishing

+(database and books) revenue increased by 2.6% driven by database products, compendia and new journal royalties.
+Income from recovery of CABITAX increased to £1,588k (2022: £1,372k) due to an increase in staff and inflation related increases in salary costs.